swellaby/vsts-mirror-git-repository/README.md

 In order to use this task, you will need to create Personal Access Tokens to the appropriate repositories.
 Below are some links on how to achieve this:

 - [How to create a Personal Access Token on Github][github-pat-token-url]
-- [How to create a Personal Access Token on VSTS][vsts-pat-token-url]
+- [How to create a Personal Access Token on Azure DevOps][vsts-pat-token-url]

 ### Securing Personal Access Tokens during the build

 While you have the ability to enter the PAT tokens into the task in plain-text, it is best practice to mask these tokens so that your repositories remain secure.
-VSTS supports the ability to manage and inject secure variables at build time.
-There are currently two ways to achieve this in VSTS:
+Azure Pipelines supports the ability to manage and inject secure variables at build time.
+There are currently two ways to achieve this in Azure Pipelines:

 1. [Use a Secret Process Variable directly on the build definition][vsts-secret-variables]
 2. [Use a Secret variable from a Variable Group linked to the build definition][vsts-secret-variable-group]